projecthorus/horusdemodlib/horusbinaryv3/README.md

 Payload format information for proposed Horus Binary v3 protocol.
 --

 Horus Binary v2 currently uses a combination of [custom_field_list.json](https://github.com/projecthorus/horusdemodlib/blob/master/custom_field_list.json) and [payload_id_list.txt](https://github.com/projecthorus/horusdemodlib/blob/master/payload_id_list.txt) to define how packets are decoded.
-While this keeps the payload size down while still allowing custom it creates a central authority and administrative overhead for managing callsigns and custom field data.
+While this keeps the payload size down while still allowing custom sensor telemetry it creates a central authority and administrative overhead for managing callsigns and custom field data.

 This proposed Horus Binary v3 format intends to address these shortcomings by defining a protocol format that is flexible enough to allow customization while still keeping a small overall size.